Art

 Prophet Isaiah

-One of seven prophets given life on the Sistine Chapel’s ceiling, this piece is located near the High Altar and features the Prophet Isaiah in a bright and colorful cloak holding a blue book.
-Over his shoulder, two cherubs peek from behind his cape and seem to be communicating with the famous biblical character.
+One of seven prophets painted on the Sistine Chapel ceiling, this figure sits near the High Altar.
+Isaiah is dressed in flowing, colorful robes and holds a blue book, while two cherubs peek over his shoulder, who appear to be communicating with the famous biblical character.

 14. Sistine Chapel Ceiling: The Prophet Zechariah (1512)